andrewthauer/dotfiles/zsh/README.md

 # Zsh

-This package loads the base `zsh` shell setup along with any registerd packages.
+This package loads the base `zsh` shell setup along with any registered packages.

 ## Features